Newton Abbot: Railway

 Newton Abbot railway station stands at the east end of Queen Street.
 It provides both local and long-distance train services between the South West, South Wales, London, the Midlands, the North East and Scotland.

 The main line service to/from London Paddington is operated by Great Western Railway and runs at least hourly for much of the day.
 Half-hourly local trains run from Exmouth and Exeter to Paignton.

 CrossCountry services operate through Birmingham to Manchester, the north-east of England (Leeds & Newcastle) and Scotland (Glasgow Central, Dundee & Aberdeen).

+Bus services

+The main bus operator is Stagecoach South West who run a network of regular services from Newton Abbot to places such as Exeter, Torquay, Paignton and Teignmouth.
+Local independent operator, Country Bus also run a significant number of services from the Town.

+Roads

+Newton Abbot has a connection to the A380 dual carriageway, which leads to the M5 motorway via the A38.

+Other A roads connected to the town are: